NiklasPfister/adaXT/docs/user_guide/model_selection.md

 # Model Selection
-To allow for model selection, adaXTs DecisionTree and RandomForest are both compatible with scikit-learns [model selection](https://scikit-learn.org/1.5/modules/grid_search.html#exhaustive-grid-search).
+To allow for model selection, adaXT's DecisionTree and RandomForest are both compatible with scikit-learn's [model selection](https://scikit-learn.org/1.5/modules/grid_search.html#exhaustive-grid-search).
 This allows for use with classes such as [GridSearchCV](https://scikit-learn.org/dev/modules/generated/sklearn.model_selection.GridSearchCV.html)